-We market and sell to our customers two broad categories of insurance products: property and casualty insurance products and life insurance products, both focused on meeting the insurance needs of individuals.
+We market and sell two broad categories of insurance products: property and casualty insurance products and life insurance products, both focused on meeting the insurance needs of individuals.
 The insurance products we sell are underwritten by some of the leading insurance companies in China.
-We also provide insurance claims adjusting services to both insurance companies and the insured as well as certain value-added services to our customers in conjunction with distributing automobile insurance products.
-In addition, in October 2009, we acquired a noncontrolling equity interest in CFSG, a consumer credit brokerage company specialized in distributing personal loans and residential mortgage loans for commercial banks.
-This acquisition marked our expansion into the consumer financial services sector.
+We provide insurance claims adjusting services to both insurance companies and the insured.
+We also provide certain value-added services to our customers in conjunction with distributing automobile insurance products.
+In addition, we offer certain consumer financial products and services through a consumer credit brokerage company in which we hold noncontrolling interests and certain wealth management services and products through a majority-owned wealth management service company.